 Only when you have content that is rich in value to your patients, should you move on to tactical search engine optimizations that will improve your ranking and readability.
 For one, make your content digestible with clear headers that include the phrases (keywords) that your patients are searching for.
 Don’t overstuff keywords, but provide headers that will help your patients find the content they are looking for and improve your google ranking.

 In addition, link to only the highest quality sources within your content.
-Make sure your website is optimized for speed and mobile usability through simple optimizations like compressing your image size.
-(To learn more, visit our comprehensive guide on SEO).
+Make sure your website is optimized for speed and mobile usability through simple optimizations such as compressing your image size.

 Now that you have strengthened your content, you need to direct potential patients to your site!